RadJEPA: Radiology Encoder for Chest X-Rays via Joint Embedding Predictive Architecture: Evaluation on Downstream Tasks

 \subsubsection{Results analysis}

-Table~\ref{tab:classification_vindr_rsna} summarizes performance on VinDr-CXR and RSNA-Pneumonia.
-Across both datasets, \textit{RadJEPA consistently outperforms all competing image-only and vision-language pretraining baselines}.
-On VinDr-CXR, RadJEPA achieves the highest mean AUPRC (Agg.) of \textbf{55.2}, surpassing R\textsc{ad}-DINO (52.8), I-JEPA (50.0), and the strongest vision-language baseline MRM (51.3).
-On RSNA-Pneumonia, RadJEPA attains the best AUPRC (\textbf{72.7}) and AUROC (\textbf{89.2}).
-RadJEPA shows particularly strong improvements on subtle and heterogeneous findings such as pulmonary lesions (PL-T), aortic enlargement (AE), and pulmonary fibrosis (PF), achieving the highest AUPRC across all methods; for instance, it improves PF detection by \textbf{+4.5 AUPRC} over R\textsc{ad}-DINO and \textbf{+4.9 AUPRC} over I-JEPA.
-Compared to the original I-JEPA, RadJEPA yields consistent gains across all VinDr-CXR classes.
-Importantly, as shown in Table~\ref{tab:all_model_details}, RadJEPA employs a ViT-B/14 backbone with only \textbf{86M parameters}, which is substantially smaller than DINO-v2 (1.1B parameters) and I-JEPA (0.6B parameters), yet achieves superior downstream performance.
+Table~\ref{tab:classification_vindr_rsna} reports results on VinDr-CXR and RSNA-Pneumonia.
+RadJEPA outperforms all image-only and vision-language baselines across both datasets.
+On VinDr-CXR, it achieves the highest mean AUPRC (Agg.) of \textbf{55.2}, surpassing \raddino{} (52.8), I-JEPA (47.0), and MRM (51.3).
+On RSNA-Pneumonia, it attains the best AUPRC (\textbf{72.7}) and AUROC (\textbf{89.2}).
+Notably, RadJEPA yields strong gains on subtle findings (PL-T, AE, PF), improving PF by \textbf{+4.5} over \raddino{} and \textbf{+8.9} over I-JEPA.
+Compared to I-JEPA, consistent improvements are observed across all VinDr-CXR classes.
+Despite using a ViT-B/14 backbone (as shown in Table~\ref{tab:all_model_details}) with only \textbf{86M} parameters (vs. 1.1B for DINO-v2 and 0.6B for I-JEPA), RadJEPA achieves superior downstream performance.